Your Seasonal Job Doesn’t Have to End. Here’s How to Keep It

 It’s OK to make your intentions known as early as the job interview, but be sure to pull your direct manager aside after spending some time growing into your role.

-Make sure enough time has passed for you to have proven yourself – bonus points for concrete examples – before you ask your boss to stay on permanently.
+Make sure enough time has passed for you to have proven yourself before you ask your boss to stay on permanently.
+Bonus points for concrete examples of your excellent work!

 McMackin notes that seasonal work is fast paced, and there may not be a lot of down time during your shift for a career discussion with your manager.
 He says the easiest time to talk about it is right after a shift.